nomaanhusain/ros2_fastDDS_vicon/fast-dds-guide.md

 2. Make sure the firewall is not blocking port <em>11811</em> on the server machine, if so, use another port.

-3. Ensure the setup script is sourced in all terminals before using ROS 2 commands.
+3. Ensure the setup script is sourced in the terminal before using ROS 2 commands.

 <!-- ## Custom Interface